 How To Install Kitchen Chimney – Step by Step

-Step 1: Measure the Chimney Height From Stove
+Step 1: Measure the Chimney Height From The Stove

-Kitchen chimney should be installed above 28 inches from the cooktop.
-It is a necessary step before installing a chimney in the kitchen, to avoid fire hazard.
+The kitchen chimney should be installed above 28 inches from the cooktop.
+It is a necessary step before installing a chimney in the kitchen, to avoid fire hazards.

 Step 2: Fix the Wall Brackets

 Next, drill pilot holes at the marked points using a drill.
-Make sure that the pilot holes are slightly smaller in diameter than the wall screws that you will use.
+Make sure that the kitchen chimney exhaust pipe hole size is slightly smaller in diameter than the wall screws that you will use.
 This will make it easier to screw the wall brackets into the wall.

 Now, take the wall brackets and attach them to the wall using the wall screws.
 Make sure that the wall brackets are level and properly aligned.
 Use a spirit level to check the level of the wall brackets.
 If the brackets are not level, adjust them until they are.